Croatian literature: Baroque literature

 The prevailing Baroque culture emerged in Croatia later during the 17th century, where it was a period of counter-reformation.
 Literature was marked by flamboyance, with pious and lofty themes using rich metaphors in which the form becomes more important than the content.
 Regional literary circles developed, such as Dubrovnik, Slavic, Kajkav and Ozalj.
 At this time, the lack of a standard Croatian language became a prominent issue.

 Dubrovnik became the chief literary centre, with Ivan Gundulić playing a leading role.
 Gundulić's most famous play is Dubravka, a pastoral written in 1628, where he rhapsodises on the former glory of Dubrovnik, and it contains some of the most famous verses in Croatian literature: O liepa, o draga, o slatka slobodo (Fair liberty, beloved liberty, liberty sweetly avowed).
-In his greatest work, Osman, Gundulić presents the contrasts between Christianity and Islam, Europe and the Turks, West and East, and what he viewed as freedom and slavery.
+In his greatest work, Osman (Gundulić), Gundulić presents the contrasts between Christianity and Islam, Europe and the Turks, West and East, and what he viewed as freedom and slavery.
 The work is firmly rooted within the rich literary tradition of the Croatian Baroque in Dubrovnik and Dalmatia and is considered one of its masterpieces.

 Other notable literary figures in Dubrovnik at the time were Junije Palmotić, Ivan Bunić Vučić, Ignjat Đurđević, Stijepo Đurđević, Vladislav Menčetić, Petar Bogašinović, Petar Kanavelić, Jerolim Kavanjin and Rafael Levaković.
 Many works were translated from Latin and Italian into the local vernacular language and specifically, that used by the lower-class peasantry of the city.

 Most notable works from northern, continental literary circles include Fran Krsto Frankopan's Gartlic za čas kratiti, a collection of lyric poems and Pavao Ritter Vitezović's Odiljenje sigetsko, an intertextual lyrical work written in innovative genre first published in 1684.
 Katarina Zrinska published her 1660 prayer book Putni tovaruš in Venice, which is praised by literary historians as a high literary achievement of the Croatian Baroque literature.

 In the Kajkavian circle, the most important figure was the Jesuit Juraj Habdelić, who wrote on religious themes.
 His best-known work is Zrcalo Mariansko (Mary's Mirror), and he produced a Kajkavian to Latin dictionary.